FrankHossfeld/sema4g/README.md

 ## Description

-A light-weighted framework to manage asynchronous calls in GWT.
+A light-weighted, client-sided framework to manage asynchronous calls in GWT.

 In many cases it is neccessary to do several server calls, before a GWT application starts or a view can be displayed.
 SeMa4g will help you to get this calls managed.